 US president Donald Trump has learned that everything he tweets can and will be used against him in a court of law.

-On June 12, the 9th Circuit US Court of Appeals cite a presidential tweet laced with capital letters and exclamation marks as supporting evidence for its decision to block Trump’s travel ban.
+On June 12, the 9th Circuit US Court of Appeals cited a presidential tweet laced with capital letters and exclamation marks as supporting evidence for its decision to block Trump’s travel ban.

 The proposed policy, which would bar travelers from six majority Muslim countries from entering the US, has been under court review for months.
 The 9th Circuit is the latest to reject it.
 In an 86-page opinion (pdf), three judges on the court said that the order violates laws that prohibit country-based discrimination, and that the government failed to explain how being a citizen of a certain country makes someone more prone to be a terrorist.